iommirocks/iommi/docs/howto.rst

 How do I make a link in a cell?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is such a common case that there's a special case for it: pass the :code:`url` and :code:`url_title` parameters:
+This is such a common case that there's a special case for it: pass the `url` and `url_title` parameters:

 .. code:: python